 If you are reading this post you have likely received some inquiry or perhaps even some solicitation about making your website ADA Compliant.
 Unfortunately, we have begun to hear from hundreds of small business owners who have received what LOOKS like a complaint or a potential lawsuit.
 What you need to know is these complaints MIGHT be coming from “legitimate” or licensed attorneys – while still not being legitimate complaints.

-Within the last calendar year thousands of ADA complaints have been E-FILED (electronically) meaning that some litigation-hungry attorney’s are simply filing claims against any and every website they find that isn’t ADA Compliant with really little-to-no intent of actually ever going to court.
+Within the last three years, with increasing frequency, thousands of ADA complaints have been E-FILED (electronically) meaning that some litigation-hungry attorney’s are simply filing claims against any and every website they find that isn’t ADA Compliant with really little-to-no intent of actually ever going to court.
 (Translation, they are looking for a settlement.)
 Problem is if you “settle” you still have to do what it takes to make your website compliant.

 This page is EVERYTHING you want to know or DON’T want to know about this issue as we know it at this time.
 While it may be long-winded, there is some good intel here.